maxsunc/maxsunc/README.md

-working an internship doing VR dev, recently converted to clean coder. how to reach me: **m43sun@uwaterloo.ca**
+working an internship doing VR dev. how to reach me: **m43sun@uwaterloo.ca**